 I’ve been a copywriter since 2008, focusing big time on digital.
 I’ve also dabbled in content strategy, UX, and email marketing.
 I care about simplicity, clarity, and usability.
 I don’t care about winning awards or being mentioned in Adweek or whatever.

 I think everyone in this creative/marketing/ad/etc. business should set aside a little time to use their talent toward doing something that matters.
 For me, that’s tackling the climate crisis.
-In the past, I’ve volunteered with 350.org in their Brooklyn chapter.
+In the past, I’ve volunteered with 350.org in their Brooklyn chapter, and with the fine folks at DJs for Climate Action on EARTH NIGHT.

 Things I like